mathewsanders/Covid-19-Playground/README.md

 Taking the average between the two, the default value that the model uses is a fatality rate of 1.4%.

-### Smoothing
-By default the following smoothing factors are applied: `(inputSmoothing: 7, inputDrop: 5, r0Smoothing: 2)`
-* Input smoothing applies a moving average smoothing on the input values.
-There seems to be weekly spikes (weekdays vs weekends) in the number of deaths that are reported.
-Smoothing to 7 averages out values over the last 7 days.
-* Input drop indicates the number of days of records to drop.
-NYC department of heath a consistantly updating historic data, and at the moment, the most recent 5 days of values tend to be under reported and so leads to very optimistic R0 estimates.
-* R0 smoothing determines how many days of recent R0 estimates should be used when projecting values forward.

 ## Example debug output